Nexus Automotive: Competition

 Pakistan's automotive sector has experienced significant growth.
 The small-car segment remains partially monopolized by Pak Suzuki and other brands.
 In the past, government policies have consistently favored Pak Suzuki, Toyota, and Honda due to which further investment has been blocked in the country.
 But now new policies are inviting new producers to enter the market.
 When Nexus Automotive was operating Gandhara Nissan (Nissan), Deewan Mushtaq (Hyundai and Kia), and Adam Motors had assembling operations in Pakistan.

 Reasons for failure and revival

-The company struggled to make substantial sales in the market dominated by its competitors Pak Suzuki Motors, Toyota Indus Motor Company and re-conditioned car imports.
+The company struggled to make substantial sales in the market dominated by its competitors Pak Suzuki Motors, Toyota Indus Motor Company, Honda Atlas Motor Cars and re-conditioned car imports.
 Despite being a new entrant, no incentive was granted to Nexus by the government similar to Adam Motors.
 Eventually the sales dropped to the point where assembly became nonviable and the company exclusively focused on CBU (Completely Built Unit) imports during its final months.
 Nexus ceased operations in 2006.

 It has been reported by the media that General Motors along with Volkswagen and Renault-Nissan may consider entering the Pakistani market again.
 The 2016–21 Automotive Industry Development Policy approved in March 2016 included incentives for new entrants and non-operational units (such as Nexus, Gandhara Nissan, and Deewan Farooq).
 The new policy increased the chances of these units resuming their operations in Pakistan.
+Since cars in Pakistan are required to be right-hand drive, General Motors’ decision to stop mass-producing right-hand-drive passenger vehicles globally has further reduced the possibility of the company restarting its operations in Pakistan.